 Hurst once said he did not want a dime of the reward money, but he also didn’t want any of the money to go to Tania’s parents.
 He felt they were partly responsible for what happened because it was they who brought PS into their lives.

-Last I heard, Detective Ian Shoaf had retired from the Edmonton Police Service after some serious medical issues.
-He once told me that the Tania file would haunt him for as long as he lived.
+Detective Ian Shoaf retired from the Edmonton Police Service after some serious medical issues.
+He once shared that the Tania file would haunt him for as long as he lived.
 If there’s any police officer who needs closure to a case, it is Detective Shoaf on the Tania Murrell file.
-That man put his heart and soul into solving this mystery.
+He put his heart and soul into solving this mystery.
 I tip my hat to him.